Philosophy of Religion: Religion and the Natural Sciences

 - Geen Honours Class

-Some knowledge of philosophy and of the study of religions, as acquired in a bachelor programme religious studies, is assumed.
+Some knowledge of philosophy and the study of religions, as acquired in a bachelor religious studies, is assumed.

-Students will acquire knowledge of major issues in contemporary debates on ‘religion and science’, and be able to discern and analyze underlying assumptions about the nature of religion and the nature of science.
+Students will become familiar with major issues in contemporary debates on ‘religion and science’, and underlying assumptions about the nature of religion and the nature of science.

 Students will be able to review critically relevant literature, in writing and orally.

-Students will be able to write an original essay analyzing a particular topic in the philosophy of religion and the religion-science field, drawing on articles from relevant academic journals and books.
+Students will be able to write an original essay on a particular topic in the philosophy of religion and the religion-science field, drawing on articles from relevant academic journals and books.

 See time table